geeksblabla/awesome-morocco/readme.md

 - [libCplus](https://github.com/BnademOverflow/libCplus) - Wonderful library with lots of useful functions, algorithms and data structures in C. by [@BnademOverflow](https://github.com/BnademOverflow)
 - [vscode-big-sur-icons](https://github.com/mohouyizme/vscode-big-sur-icons) - Icons for VSCode based on macOS Big Sur design.
 - [HIGH TO LOW](https://github.com/zakarialaoui10/HIGH-TO-LOW) - Codes in C and their equivalence in MIPS Assembly. by [@zakarialaoui10](https://github.com/zakarialaoui10)
+- [PowerMonitor](https://github.com/zakarialaoui10/PowerMonitor) - Arduino library designed to measure the electrical characteristics of AC circuits such as voltage, current, power, reactive power, and power factor... by [@zakarialaoui10](https://github.com/zakarialaoui10)

 ---